What Is Hoarding?

 Worse than the overwhelming amount of items found in the home of a hoarder are the additional issues that occur.
 The process of hoarding also invites other hazards like mold, vermin and rot depending on the length of the issue and any compounding issues like spills, household leaks or food lost in piles.

 Protection From Potential Health Hazards

-The masks are a heavy duty version of a dust mask and turn very dark and black over a short period of time working in the hoard.
+The N-95 masks are a heavy duty version of a dust mask and turn very dark and black over a short period of time working in the hoarding house.
 This shows what we would be breathing in if we were not protected.
-It could be mould, potentially ears or months of dust and dirt buildup, disease distributed via vermin droppings and much more.
+It could be mold, potentially years or months of dust and dirt buildup, disease distributed via vermin droppings and much more.
 This protective equipment doesn’t just protect our staff on site, it also prevents the staff from being exposed to and then transferring it to their cars, homes and families.

-Other issues that we see are a result of hoarding are human feces as over time, most hoards render the bathrooms and plumbing inaccessible or inoperable.
-This usually leads to the occupant using an alternate method and location in the home causing a bio-hazardous situation which makes proper care and safety precautions even more important.
+Other issues that we see as a result of hoarding are human feces as over time, most hoarding renders the bathrooms and plumbing inaccessible or inoperable.
+This usually leads to the occupant using an alternate method and location in the home.
+The expanded biohazardous cleanup required makes proper care and safety precautions even more important.

-In extreme cases hoarding can even lead to interiors of properties requiring nearly complete gutting in order to turn them into safe environments.
+In extreme cases, hoarding can even lead to interiors of properties requiring a nearly complete gutting.
+Proper disinfecting and mold removal needs to happen in order to return them as safe environments.

-If you have a friend, a relative or someone you’re just helping out who has turned their property into a potentially dangerous environment, CONTACT US TODAY to see how we can help or guide you.
+People caught in the overwhelm of a hoarding situation often have concerns about what happens to their stuff.
+If you have a friend, a relative or someone you’re just helping out who has turned their property into a potentially dangerous environment, contact us today to see how we can help or guide you.